Azure/bicep-registry-modules/avm/res/document-db/mongo-cluster/firewall-rule/README.md

 ### Parameter: `startIpAddress`

-The start IP address of the mongo cluster firewall rule.
+The start IP address of the Azure Cosmos DB MongoDB vCore cluster firewall rule.
 Must be IPv4 format.

 - Required: Yes
 - Type: string

 ### Parameter: `mongoClusterName`

-The name of the parent mongo cluster.
+The name of the parent Azure Cosmos DB MongoDB vCore cluster.
 Required if the template is used in a standalone deployment.

 - Required: Yes
 - Type: string